Browse Journals

 Editorial Style:

 All JSBR submissions must be in English.
 The header in the upper right corner of each page should include JSBR, the first author’s last name and the page number.
 Type all materials double-spaced, including title, by-line, abstract, and text.
-Main document includes, title, authors and affiliations, a symbol indicating corresponding author, the main text, and literature cited (references).
+Main document includes, title, authors and affiliations, a symbol indicating corresponding author, email address of the corresponding author, abstract, key words, the main text, and literature cited (references).
 Tables should be on numbered pages (one table per page) after the literature cited section, followed by legends for figures.
 If a table is larger than one page, please continue to the next page(s).
 Figures should be included as separate files.
 Submit papers with lines numbered continuously throughout the document.

 After approval by the Editor for consideration, peer-reviewed papers are reviewed for style, grammar, clarity of presentation, precision, and conciseness of statements by two or more anonymous reviewers, an Associate Editor and the Editor.
 The anonymous reviewers will review the science of the work.
 Technical reports are reviewed by an Associate Editor and Editor for content and methods.
 Preferred spellings are according to the Merriam-Webster Dictionary.
 Helpful reference books are: ACS Style Guide and the CBE Style Manual.
 Please note that the ACS style is preferred, and more information can be found here.
 The spelling of “sugar beet” (singular) is the required spelling for titles and text; however, the spelling of “sugarbeet” may be used as a keyword to help with searching this older terminology.